darwinanddavis/DataPortfolio/meta.md

 * Developed disease transmission models to predict parasite burden on wild animals and livestock
 * Built a keyword query bot for scraping web search data based on user search engine results (meta-analysis)
-* Built a meta-analysis data scraper bot for scraping PDF files for user-defined data (meta-analysis)
+* Built a meta-analysis text mining bot for scraping PDF files for user-defined data (meta-analysis)

 **Outcomes**